-The Nvidia GTX 1080 Ti is a card that will let you bag yourself Titan X performance for nigh-on half the price of their top-tier GPU.
+The Nvidia GTX 1080 Ti is a card that's capable of Titan X performance for nigh-on half the price of their top-tier GPU.
 Sure, it still costs a hefty $699 (£699) but in relative terms it’s still a bit of a bargain for a serious 4K graphics card.
+AMD's RX Vega cards were never going to be able to take the 4K crown from Nvidia's GTX 1080 Ti.

 The numbers are in and the Titan X is toast.
 Check out our full, in-depth Nvidia GTX 1080 Ti review.

-A few likely refreshes aside, the GeForce GTX 1080 Ti is going to be the final piece of Nvidia's Pascal puzzle, the last graphics card of this generation before the green team unveils their new Volta architecture.
+A few likely refreshes aside, the GeForce GTX 1080 Ti is the final piece of Nvidia's Pascal puzzle, the last graphics card of this generation before the green team unveils their new Volta architecture.
 And as a final hurrah the GTX 1080 Ti is mighty impressive, besting the Titan X in gaming performance, if only by a small margin.

 In a surprising move Nvidia have specced the new GTX 1080 Ti incredibly closely to the Titan X, previously the green team’s most powerful consumer GPU, and it's also hitting retail with an MSRP of $699 (£699), a significant saving on the $1,200 (£1,179) price tag of the Titan X.

 In the US Amazon and Newegg have the best deals on the GTX 1080 Ti, with Amazon's UK counterparts looking after things there.
 Overclockers UK though are promising the widest range of cards on the net.
-They’ve got the Founders Edition card with the classic Nvidia chiller and another 30 different custom boards for pre-order, all with prices starting at £689.99.
+They’ve got the Founders Edition card with the classic Nvidia chiller and another 30 different custom boards for order, all with prices starting at £689.99.

 Click on the quick links to jump to your section of choice.